-When casting from an epoxy resin table or moulds, it is extremely important that you find out in advance which products can be cast up to what quantity and layer thickness.
+When casting from an epoxy resin table or molds, it is extremely important that you find out in advance which products can be cast up to what quantity and layer thickness.
 Normal, commercially available resin can usually be cast up to a maximum layer thickness of 2 cm and only up to a quantity of approx. 10 kg.
 If you try to pour a larger amount, the chemical reaction generates a lot of heat, which causes the resin to harden immediately and leaves unsightly spots.

 Surface Hardness and Temperature Resistance

 After curing there is a big difference in the hardness of the surface.
 Some products are rather soft and small scratches can be made with the fingernail.
 Other products are almost scratch resistant and can withstand temperatures up to higher temperatures.
-For everyday objects with high mechanical stress, such as cutting boards, table tops and other objects, it is worth buying a higher quality resin which also remains resistant.
+For everyday objects with high mechanical stress, such as cutting boards, table tops and other objects, it is worth buying a higher quality resin that also remains resistant.

-Hint: Make sure that you adhere to the indicated mixing ratio so that the resin hardens optimally.
+Tip: Make sure that you adhere to the indicated mixing ratio so that the resin hardens optimally.

-Best Wood Epoxy for Casting
+Best Epoxy for Wood